ipushpie/hospitality-solution-nodejs/.zencoder/rules/repo.md

 alwaysApply: true
 ---

-# Hotel Management System Information
+# Hospitality Solution Information

 ## Summary
-A TypeScript-based hotel management system API built with Express.js and Prisma ORM.
+A TypeScript-based hospitality solution API built with Express.js and Prisma ORM.
 The application provides endpoints for managing hotels, rooms, and bookings with a PostgreSQL database backend.

 ## Structure
 - **src/**: Contains the application source code